 Always best to use oil when threading and brush out the dies after a few runs.
 Any oil will do and rag or brush is effective.
 Use stuff that’s sustainable and smells good.

-We now recommend that all bicycle spoke gauges be rolled with this primary die set: 15, 14, 13, 12G.
 Adjust the shimming of the dies as explained on page 8 of the Operation Manual, available to download here.